Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: State injection

 Although the state injection protocol is non-fault-tolerant, it still requires decoding to suppress errors.
 We mainly follow the decoding strategy in Sec~\ref{decoding algorithm} but make three minor changes.
 First, in the 1st step when constructing the decoding graphs, we take the errors in the Bell state initialization circuits into account.
 Second, the definition of boundary vertex set $\Tilde{V}$ is modified as $\{v_x^{t}|v_x\in\{v_R,v_B,v_G\},t=1,2,...,d+1 \,\, {\rm or}\,\, v_x \,\,{\rm{is\,\, red}\,\,and}\,\,t=1\}$.
 This means that the red vertices in the first time layer are boundary vertices because the outcomes of the stabilizer measurements in these positions are undetermined.
 Third, in the 5th step, the path $s$ may start or end with red vertex in the first time layer, whose projection cannot divide $\mathcal{L}^*$ into two parts.
 In this case, we use the method similar to that in Sec~\ref{Decoding lattice} to divide $\mathcal{L}^*$ into several subareas to address this problem (see Fig.~\ref{fig13}a).

 In order to further suppress the logical error rate $P_L$, post-selection schemes are introduced.
 The post-selection means that if some syndromes are not as expected, we discard current states and restart the state injection protocol.
-Our results show that the post-selections only need to be applied to five syndromes to minimize the leading order term of $P_L$ (see scheme A in Fig.~\ref{fig14}).
-By simulating the perfect circuit added by the single error in different positions, we find that there are 90 types of single errors will lead to a logical error with the probability of $12.4p+\mathcal{O}(p^2)$, and 86 of them can be detected by those five syndromes.
+Our results show that the post-selections only need to be applied to five syndromes to minimize the leading order term of $P_L$.
+The post-selection scheme applied to these five syndromes is defined as Scheme A (see Fig.~\ref{fig14}).
+Through exhaustive search, we find that there are 90 errors (excluding single-qubit errors in preparing the $\ket{\psi}$ state) will lead to a logical error with the probability of $12.4p+\mathcal{O}(p^2)$, and 86 of them can be detected by those five syndromes.
 The numerical results show that the logical error rate of post-selection scheme A is close to $4/15p$ when $p=10^{-4}$ (see Fig.~\ref{fig14}a).

 When $p=10^{-3}$, however, the logical error rate is more than a dozen times of $4/15p$, since higher order terms contribute a lot in this case.
 Therefore, it is necessary to apply post-selection to more syndromes to suppress higher-order errors.
-To understand which syndromes are related to logical errors, we test the correlation coefficients of syndrome changes and the occurrence of logical errors by the Monte Carlo simulations in a $d=7$ triangular color code with $p=10^{-3}$ (see Fig.~\ref{fig14}d).
+To understand which syndromes are related to logical errors, we test the correlation coefficients of syndrome changes and the occurrence of logical errors by Monte Carlo simulations in a $d=7$ triangular color code with $p=10^{-3}$ (see Fig.~\ref{fig14}d).
 The correlation coefficient of events $A$ and $B$ is computed by

 where $p(A)$, $p(B)$, $p(AB)$ are the probabilities of $A$, $B$, both $A$ and $B$ occurring respectively.